-The universal relations between $f_{peak}$ and $\Lambda$ have been found in \cite{Read13,Kiuchi20,Bauswein19,Kiuchi17,Lioutas21} and are well satisfied for pure hadronic EOSs \cite{Breschi19}.
-The connection between $f_{peak}$ values and other properties, such as compactness and radius for a fixed fiducial mass can be also found in \cite{Foucart16,Lehner16,Bauswein12a,Bauswein12b,Bauswein14,Takami14,Dietrich15,Dietrich17,Maione17}.
-In this work, we show the $f_{peak}$ as a function of the pseudoaverage rest-mass density $(2M_0/R_{max}^3)$ (as was done in in Ref. \cite{Takami15}) in the bottom panel of Fig. \ref{fig:fmax}.
-Since the compactness, in general, reflects the stiffness of the EOSs, the stiff GNH3 models are located in the small compactness region while the opposite is true of the soft SLy models.
-The ppQHC models are notably clustered in the middle between them.
-It can be said that the ppQHCs are mild EOSs in between soft and stiff EOSs in terms of the compactness.
-The $f_{peak}$ values of the ppQHCs are also distinctively clustered in the middle and they are smaller than those of the SLy models.
-A recent work by Ref. \cite{Raithel22} has also found a diminished $f_{peak}$ value from their stiffened EOS models.
-Since the ppQHCs's $\Lambda_{1.35}$ are similar to that of the SLy, the small $f_{peak}$ of the ppQHCs will violate the universal relation in terms of $\Lambda$ and show a shift below the universality relation contrary to the shift that appeared above in the phase transition involved models (See, Fig. 3 of \cite{Bauswein19}).
-However, the $f_{peak}$ values of our SLy models are quite larger than the previously known values, even violating the universal relation.
-We have found that this issue comes from the fact that our simulations depend on the initial separation of the binaries.
-As we increase the separation from the current $45~{\rm{km}}$, we could get the $f_{peak}$ approaching the universal values.
-The $f_{peak}$ values of the GNH3 and ppQHC vary within the error bound described in the next paragraph as the separation changes.
-We shall address this issue in a separate paper.
+Further, universal relations between $f_{peak}$ and $\Lambda$ have been found in Refs. \cite{Read13,Kiuchi20,Bauswein19,Kiuchi17,Lioutas21} and are well satisfied for pure hadronic EOSs \cite{Breschi19}.
+The connection between $f_{peak}$ values and other properties, such as the compactness and radius for a fixed fiducial mass, can be also found in Refs. \cite{Foucart16,Lehner16,Bauswein12a,Bauswein12b,Bauswein14,Takami14,Dietrich15,Dietrich17,Maione17}.
+In the bottom panel of Fig. \ref{fig:fmax}, we show $f_{peak}$ as a function of the pseudoaverage rest-mass density $(2M_0/R_{\max}^3)$ (as was done in in Ref. \cite{Takami15}).
+Although the pseudoaverage density is not a direct observable, it is shown in Ref. \cite{Bauswein12a} that it can be inferred from $f_{peak}$ and an observation of the mass of the binary.
+Since the compactness, in general, reflects the stiffness of the EOSs, the stiff GNH3 models are located in the lower-compactness region, while SLy models are in the higher-compactness region.
+The QHC models are notably clustered in the middle between them.
+It can be said that the QHCs are mild EOSs, in between soft and stiff EOSs in terms of the compactness.
+The $f_{peak}$ values of the QHCs are also distinctively clustered in the middle, and they are smaller than those of the SLy models.
+This further verifies the dual nature of the QHC EOSs; i.e., the QHC EOSs at lower densities behave as soft EOS, as noted from the top panel of Fig. \ref{fig:fmax}, and then at higher densities transition to being stiffer (in comparison to other EOSs) as noted from the bottom panel.